-We are Iowa City’s resident professional theatre company and are currently in our 34th season.
+We are Iowa City’s resident professional theatre company and entering our 35th season (2015-16).
 In an arts climate where the projected lifespan of a new professional theatre is less than five years, we’re proud of this achievement.

 Riverside Theatre produces a broad range of work, from the classics, to contemporary pieces, to state and regional premieres of new work—over 20 premieres to date.
 September through April we perform at our 118-seat Gilbert Street Theatre at 213 N Gilbert Street in the Northside district of downtown Iowa City, Iowa.
 Our Gilbert Street season is comprised of a diversity of genres and styles to fit the theatre’s intimate space and production style.
 In alternating years we co-produce a play with the theatre department at Cornell College.
 This allows students to gain valuable experience performing with professional actors and allows the theatre to select plays with a larger cast.
 Each summer we produce a summer season that centers around a classic work.